bgrissin/K8S-Cassandra/K8S_create/K8S_setup.md

 	/dev/mapper/volume-ab51ff46-part1       2048 209715199 209713152  100G 83 Linu
       - Then press 'q' to quit fdisk.

-We then have to use kpartx to write the new device info into the kernel.
-We could also just reboot the host, but we are going to save the reboot and use the kpartx instead
+Now use kpartx to write the new device info into the kernel, or just reboot the host, In the example below opts to not reboot and use the kpartx instead

     #  kpartx -u /dev/mapper/volume-ab51ff46-part1